gjkf/LauncherBootStrapper/README.md

-Bootstrapper for the Italian Minecraft Launcher.
+Bootstrapper for the Italian Feed the Beast Minecraft Launcher.